kubernetes/ingress-nginx/images/nginx/README.md

 - [brotli](https://github.com/google/brotli) (not supported in s390x)

 **How to use this image:**
-This image does provides a default configuration file with no backend servers.
+This image provides a default configuration file with no backend servers.

 *Using docker*